Mr. Greg Lance

 • preparing you for college level work, the SAT, and perhaps even the AP Language Exam

 Literature- We will use literature to improve your reading and critical thinking skills and identify and discuss two large themes: the search for self/identity and the search for meaning.
 We will explore questions related to how society shapes the individual and how individuals shape society.
-Literature we read this year will include: A Thousand Splendid Suns by Kahled Hosseini; Hamlet by William Shakespeare; Oedipus Rex by Sophocles; The Stranger by Albert Camus; Beloved by Toni Morrison , and Siddartha by Herman Hesse.
+Literature we read this year will include: A Thousand Splendid Suns by Kahled Hosseini; Hamlet by William Shakespeare; Oedipus Rex by Sophocles; The Stranger by Albert Camus; One Flew Over the Cuckoo's Nest by Ken Kesey , and Siddartha by Herman Hesse.
 We will also work with a variety of poetry, short stories, essays, and speeches.

 Writing—You will frequently be asked to write both short and extended essays.
 In particular, focus will be on

 • writing to support a thesis while doing literary or rhetorical analysis

 • analyzing and synthesizing different sources in writing a research paper

 • practicing timed writing in preparation for the SAT/ACT tests